aniyomiorg/aniyomi-website/src/sandbox/style-guide.md

 > 1. Go to <Navigation item="more"/> and tap <Navigation item="source_migration"/>.
 > 1. Select the **Source** you're migrating from.
 > 1. Find and select the title that you want to migrate.
-> 	> **Tachiyomi** will do a global search of all the sources you have installed and enabled.
+> 	> **Aniyomi** will do a global search of all the sources you have installed and enabled.
 If you don't find the manga you want, try searching for other titles it might go under.
 > 1. Once you find the manga you want to migrate, select it and then choose which data you want to transfer over, and you're done.
 > :::